 Check out the Village and Corridor Planning Backgrounder for more information on the topics that are being explored for this project.

 POSTPONED: A speaker’s event is happening Thursday, April 2 and is an opportunity to hear from locals working in design, mobility, public spaces and affordability.
 In April and May the community is invited to participate in a workshop series to help set the planning and urban design directions for Fernwood, North Park and Quadra Village and their connecting corridors.
 Check out the events section for more information.

 Scroll down to sign up for email updates (bottom right-hand side of page)

 Village and corridor planning is an opportunity for the community to provide local knowledge, values and priorities to guide growth and change in a specific area of the city.

-The process is not intended to replace city-wide policies and goals in the Official Community Plan , Victoria Housing Strategy , Climate Leadership Plan , upcoming Sustainable Mobility Strategy , or Parks and Open Spaces Master Plan .
-It will be a means of providing local (neighbourhood) context for achieving those policies and goals, with a specific focus on villages and corridors.
+This community input helps us achieve city-wide goals in the Official Community Plan , Victoria Housing Strategy , Climate Leadership Strategy, Sustainable Mobility Strategy , Parks and Open Spaces Master Plan at a local level.

 Council has approved funding for neighbourhood associations to lead projects for their areas. $10,000 will be provided to each neighbourhood association, with an additional $10,000 (a total of $20,000) provided to Oaklands and James Bay associations to support additional independent work they may wish to undertake while they await city-led planning in their neighbourhoods.